 Government agencies, local stakeholders, organizations and groups have all been instrumental in developing the Lake Superior Biodiversity Conservation Strategy.
 The information in the strategy is intended to help all parties to identify and apply necessary actions within Lake Superior's watersheds, coasts and waters.

 A Biodiversity Conservation Assessment for Lake Superior, Volume 1: Lakewide Assessment (Updated March 2015) (8 MB) has been updated and re-released.

 Regional Plans Released

-Twenty corresponding regional plans which identify local and regional conservation opportunities have been completed and released.
+Twenty corresponding regional plans that identify local and regional conservation opportunities have been completed and released.
 The conservation actions identified in the regional plans were developed with much input from local stakeholders.
-Together, the Strategy and the Regional Plans will support taking action around Lake Superior to meet the overarching goal of protecting and restoring Lake Superior’s habitat and species.
+Together, the strategy and the regional plans will support taking action around Lake Superior.
+They will help with the overarching goal of protecting and restoring Lake Superior’s habitat and species.

 If you have comments or questions please contact:

 The Lake Superior Biodiversity Conservation Assessment is found in two reports.
 The first report is a lake-wide assessment of conditions and stressors, called A Biodiversity Conservation Assessment for Lake Superior.
 The second report is a regional assessment of conditions and stressors, called Regional Unit Summaries.

 - A Biodiversity Conservation Assessment for Lake Superior, Volume 1: Lakewide Assessment (Updated March 2015) (8 MB) has been updated and re-released.